ChristopherSJames/Video-Game-Releases-DEC-2016/readme.md

 ## Key Insights for Presentation

-For the presentation, I focused how features like platform, content rating, platform, and genre would affect sales numbers.
-I started out showing the relationship between sales numbers and the content rating of games.
+For the presentation, I focused on how features like platform, content rating, and genre would affect sales numbers.
+I started out by showing the relationship between sales numbers and the content rating of games.
 Then, I showed the relationship between platform and sales.
 Then, I showed the relationship between sales and genre.
 Then, I showed the relationship between rating, plarform, and sales numbers.
 Finally, I showed the relationship between rating, genre, and sales numbers.